Cultural & Historical Significance of Waipouli

 King William Charles Lunalilo

 Waipouli, situated on Kauaʻi's east side within the ahupuaʻa of the Puna moku, is part of the esteemed Royal Coconut Coast.
 This region holds deep ancestral importance, having been a center for aliʻi (chiefly) governance, spiritual practices, and traditional birthing sites.
-The nearby Wailua River, nourished by Mount Waiʻaleʻale, has long been considered sacred, supporting ancient heiau (temples) such as Hikinaakalā and Holoholokū, and serving as a vital source of sustenance and cultural life for generations .
+The nearby Wailua River, nourished by Mount Waiʻaleʻale, has long been considered sacred—supporting ancient heiau (temples) such as Hikinaakalā and Holoholokū, and serving as a vital source of sustenance and cultural life for generations.

-The current redevelopment initiative seeks to honor this rich heritage by returning the land to Native Hawaiian stewardship through the Department of Hawaiian Home Lands.
-This effort aspires to restore a sense of place, cultural continuity, and community rootedness for kanaka maoli (Native Hawaiians).
+The current redevelopment initiative seeks to honor this heritage by returning the land to Native Hawaiian stewardship through the Department of Hawaiian Home Lands.
+This effort aspires to restore a sense of place, cultural continuity, and community rootedness for kānaka maoli.